Navarro County reports two new cases of COVID-19

-Navarro County reported two new cases of COVID-19 and 28 recoveries Tuesday, May 19.
-The Corsicana-Navarro County Public Health Department reports that of the county's 40 cases, 10 are currently considered active, with 28 recoveries and two related deaths.
+Navarro County reported two new cases of COVID-19 and 28 recoveries Thursday, May 21.
+The Corsicana-Navarro County Public Health Department reports that of the county's 42 cases, 12 are currently considered active, with one patient hospitalized.
+To date, there have been 28 recoveries and two related deaths reported.

 Cases have been confirmed throughout the county, located in and around Corsicana, Barry, Blooming Grove, Dawson, Emhouse, Rice, Kerens, and Powell.